PROM8EUS/prom8eus/src/components/README-Component-Responsibilities.md

 ## Overview
 This document clarifies the responsibilities and boundaries of the main UI components in the task detail view.

+**Note**: As of January 2025, the old TaskPanel components (TaskPanel.tsx, SubtaskSidebar.tsx, ExpandedSolutionTabs.tsx) have been archived and replaced with simplified versions that are now in production.

 ## Component Architecture

 ### 1. TaskPanel (Container Component)